 As of 2023, the cost of a B211A Social from our trusted agent is IDR 2,600,000 or $200 USD, allowing you to stay 60 days.
 You can ask for an extension up to 2 times and get an extra 60 days each time in Bali.
 The cost of each extension for B211A Social Cultural Visa is IDR 2,000,000 or $135.

 If you decide to maximize your allowable stay in Bali, your total cost for B211A visa is more or less IDR8,6000,000 IDR or $600 USD.
-This price charge may vary anytime, so verify with your Indonesian visa agent.
+This price charge may sometimes vary, so verify the additional fee with your Indonesian visa agent.

 🗺️What's the visa extension process in Bali?